Dp-minimality: invariant types and dp-rank

+In the second part, we study dp-rank in dp-minimal theories and show that it enjoys many nice properties.
+It is continuous, definable in families and it can be characterised geometrically with no mention of indiscernible sequences.
+In particular, if the structure expands a divisible ordered abelian group, then dp-rank coincides with the dimension coming from the order.

+The class of dp-minimal theories is a generalisation suggested by Shelah of the classes of o-minimal and C-minimal theories.
+It also contains the field $\mathbb Q_p$ of p-adics.
+Strongly related to it is the notion of \emph{dp-rank} defined in NIP theories as follows: the dp-rank of a partial type $\pi(x)$ over $A$ is $\geq k$ if there are $a\models \pi$ and $k$ sequences ($I_i$, $i<k$) mutually indiscernible over $A$ (that is, $I_i$ is indiscernible over $AI_{\neq i}$) none of which is indiscernible over $Aa$.
+Dp-minimal theories are theories in which all 1-types have dp-rank 1, or equivalently $\dpr(x=x)=1$.

+This paper is divided into two main sections which can be read independently.
+In the first one we study invariant types and a definable version of the $(p,q)$-theorem.
+In the second one, we prove some properties of dp-rank in dp-minimal theories.

+We first present our results on invariant types.
 Assume that $T$ is NIP.
-In \cite{Sh900}, Shelah proves that given an arbitrary type $p$ over some saturated $M$ and $a\models p$, one can find some small $c\in \monster$ such that $\tp(c/M)$ is finitely satisfiable and $\tp(a/cM)$ is weakly orthogonal to all types finitely satisfiable in $M$.
+In \cite{Sh900}, Shelah proves that given an arbitrary type $p$ over some saturated $M$ and $a\models p$, one can find some tuple $c\in \monster$ such that $\tp(c/M)$ is finitely satisfiable in a small $B\subseteq M$ and $\tp(a/cM)$ is weakly orthogonal to all types finitely satisfiable in some small $B'\subseteq M$.
 Thus one can consider $c$ as a maximal analysis of $p$ over finitely satisfiable types.
-The initial idea of the present paper is to consider what happens when $p$ is taken to be invariant.
+Our initial idea was to consider what happens when $p$ is taken to be invariant.
 It is an easy observation that if $p$ is orthogonal to all finitely satisfiable types ({\it i.e.}, we cannot do any analysis), then it must be definable (see Lemma \ref{lem_def}).
 This gave rise to the hope of being able to analyse any invariant type over finitely satisfiable types, with a definable `quotient'.
-However, this ended up being harder than expected and the main questions are left unresolved (see the last section for some open problems).
+However, this ended up being harder than expected and the main questions are left unresolved.
 We only manage to treat the dimension one case, where no mixed situation can occur.
 Thus our first main theorem is the following:

 \begin{thm} If $p$ is an invariant type of dp-rank 1, then it is either finitely satisfiable or definable. \end{thm}

 In turned out that those ideas were useful in studying another related problem: that of finding definable (or partially definable) types.
 If $p(x)$ is a global $M$-invariant type, then for any formula $\phi(x;y)$, we can consider the subset $d_p\phi \subseteq S_y(M)$ of types $q(y)$ such that $p\vdash \phi(x;b)$ for any $b\models q$.
 The type $p$ is definable exactly when the sets $d_p\phi$ are open for all $\phi$ (and hence they are also closed).
 We are concerned here with finding types extending some given formula and for which some prescribed type $q$ falls in the interior of $d_p\phi$.
 We only succeed under strong assumptions on the theory.